wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FBuilding and Deploying.md

 	- In the file controllers/v0/feed/routes/feed.router.ts, the root directory `router.get('/',...` is not the server root directory.
 The root in this case is based on where the server is entering from, which in this case, is `api/v0/feed/routes`.
 -
 - ## 3.
 Connecting our RDS Database in Node
+	- ### Intro to Object-Relational Maps (ORM)
 		- We'll use **Sequelize**, which is a framework of Javascript that runs with Node.
 		- ORM works in both directions.
 	- ![image.png](../assets/image_1675675006851_0.png)
 	- ![image.png](../assets/image_1675675157977_0.png)
 	- #### Models